odfdata/wiki-ipfs/web-app/README.md

-# CL Fall Hack 22 dApp
+# Wiki IPFS

 This repo contains the code for the frontend dApp to access Pythia results.

+This is a project for the CL Hall Hackathon 22

 ## Project creation